Childhood tooth decay is Public Health Enemy #1 in America! In order to stop decay, we must triumph over three barriers:

 Download our HERO Guide for more information and project ideas.

-Are you a Scout that would like to participate in the HERO Program?
-Download the Scout Patch Project Brochure (under "Resources" below), or visit our news page for more information.
+Scouts: click here to register to earn your HERO Patch.
+For more information download the Scout Patch Project Brochure (under "Resources" below), or visit our news page.
 Sponsored by DentaQuest.

 Learn more about our research sources: